 It’s time to break up the routine and see if that shakes off some of the lack of enthusiasm you're feeling in the relationship.
 If that sounds like too much work or effort, and you just can't bring yourself to bother, that kind of apathy may be a sign of a larger emotional deficit.

 3. You Miss Them Less When You’re Apart

 When you're first with a new partner, every moment spent apart feels bittersweet.
 You just want to be together, all the time!
 But over time, as you get secure in the relationship, it’s natural to spend more time apart — but still be in communication.
-If you’re in a relationship slump, the tenor of that communication may change to more logistical and less personal.
-This is in no way a bad thing, but it's normal to miss the flirty banter that used to exist.
+If you’re in a relationship slump, the tenor of that communication may change to more logistical. and less personal.
+This isn't a bad thing, but it's normal to miss the flirty banter that used to exist.
 Where you should become concerned about things is when, as Richardson explains, you begin to “look for reasons to not spend time with them.”
 You've transitioned from wanting space to straight up avoiding them.